Recuva Review: Popular but Flawed Windows Data Recovery Software

 Recuva Data Recovery Wizard for Windows – Overview #

-Recuva, despite the last update being released in 2016, is still fully functional on the latest version of Windows.
+Recuva has only just started to receive very minor updates in 2022, but it hasn’t received a major update since way back in 2016.
+Even so, it is still fully functional on the latest version of Windows.
 It supports an impressive number of languages and comes with a small download size of just over 7MB.
 Let’s take a brief look at what we know about Recuva before exploring everything it has to offer.

 |Requirements||Windows XP-10, 11 (unofficial support)|

 |Latest version||1.53.2083 • Released 15th Jun, 2022|